marijnh/Eloquent-JavaScript/17_canvas.md

 [Earlier](canvas#pie_chart) in the chapter, we saw an example program that drew a pie chart.
 Modify this program so that the name of each category is shown next to the slice that represents it.
-Try to find a pleasing-looking way to automatically position this text, which would work for other data sets as well.
+Try to find a pleasing-looking way to automatically position this text that would work for other data sets as well.
 You may assume that categories are big enough to leave ample room for their labels.

-You might again need `Math.sin` and `Math.cos`, as described in [Chapter ?](dom#sin_cos).
+You might need `Math.sin` and `Math.cos` again, which are described in [Chapter ?](dom#sin_cos).

 {{if interactive